DanielBMarkham/Info-Ops/manuscript/chapter4.md

 Plato asks us to imagine a group of prisoners held in a cave since birth.
 They're shackled to the ground and can't move.
 All they can see is the wall in front of them.
 Back behind their heads is a half-high wall like you would use in a puppet show.
 Behind that wall is a fire.

-So Plato has created a 500BC home theater system.
+So Plato has created an imaginary 500 BC home theater system.
 There's a fire, which the prisoners can't see.
 The fire shines a light on the puppet stage, which the prisoners also can't see.
 People start carrying objects across the stage.
 Some of the people are talking.
 Some aren't.

 In front of them shadows cast by the light of the fire shines on things on the puppet stage and then hits the wall.